 This study suggests things that SMEs should take into consideration when adopting innovative technologies such as cloud computing in order to gain and sustain a competitive advantage.

-Also, SMEs must engage technology vendors that understand the organization’s requirements and work to ensure that they have the right environment for adopting cloud computing.
+The internally perceived risks and opportunities of cloud adoption are not accurate for a business case for a cloud-based transformation.
+Instead, SMEs should consider strategic business goals. cloud transformation.
+Also, they must engage technology vendors that understand the organization’s requirements and work to ensure that they have the right environment for adopting cloud computing.

 Learn how scenario integration is transformed into an automated workflow by registering for the Webinar on January 23rd.